 Tokenizing sports stars, musicians, soccer teams … sounds ridiculous, doesn’t it?
 In fact, all this is not just possible but is already happening.

-While the COVID-19 pandemic has affected many industries including sports, the Spectator Sports Global Market Report 2021 still predicts that the global entertainment sports market will grow from $108.48 billion in 2020 to $132.6 billion in 2021 at a CAGR of 22.2%.
+While the COVID-19 pandemic has affected many industries including sports, it is estimated that the global entertainment sports market will grow from $275.5 billion in 2021 to almost $600 billion in 2025.

 When everyone, including sports teams and fans, starts getting back to normal life, market size may start to grow rapidly, and tokenization will have its part to play too: companies are already developing and introducing new solutions for fans, and athletes are exploring tokenization opportunities as well.